devrdias/react-native-form4u/README.md

 ## BACKLOG

-- [ x ] refactor to use styled components
+- refactor to use styled components
-- [ ] Implement other field types
+- Implement other field types
-- [ ] Tests
+- Tests
-- [ ] Documentation!!!
+- Documentation!!!

 ---

 ## VERSION HISTORY

-### 0.0.4
+### 0.0.1

-- [ x ] remove styled-component from Input from native-base, onChange and onChangeText were not been called [see more](https://github.com/GeekyAnts/NativeBase/issues/2692)
+- remove styled-component from Input from native-base, onChange and onChangeText were not been called [see more](https://github.com/GeekyAnts/NativeBase/issues/2692)
-- [ x ] fix errors view which was shrinking in few cases
+- fix errors view which was shrinking in few cases

-### 0.0.3

-- [ x ] implement form validation with error messages
+- implement form validation with error messages

-### 0.0.2

-- [ x ] Implement custom form picker
+- Implement custom form picker
-- [ x ] Allows form to render any kind of React component
+- Allows form to render any kind of React component
-- [ x ] Added react-native-maked-text to allows masked input texts
+- Added react-native-maked-text to allows masked input texts

 ---